 Our Board is divided into three classes designated Class I, Class II and Class III.
-The term of office for each of our Class I directors expires at this year's Annual General Meeting; the term of office for each of our Class II directors expires at our annual general meeting in 2020; and the term of office for each of our Class III directors expires at our annual general meeting, the successors of the class of directors whose term expires at that meeting will be elected to hold office for a term expiring at the annual general meeting to be held in the third year following the year of their election.
+The term of office for each of our Class I directors expires at this year's Annual General Meeting; the term of office for each of our Class II directors expires at our annual general meeting in 2020; and the term of office for each of our Class III directors expires at our annual general meeting in 2021.
+At each annual general meeting, the successors of the class of directors whose term expires at that meeting will be elected to hold office for a term expiring at the annual general meeting to be held in the third year following the year of their election.